 General Tire 200 – 2018 Version Closest in History: With a sudden flurry of late-race incidents leading to two overtimes in the 2018 General Tire 200, Zane Smith edged Joe Graf Jr. at the line in a photo finish.
 ARCA electronic scoring showed a dead-heat (0.00 second), which meant a return to the old school method of reviewing the photo of the finish to determine the winner.
 ARCA called it the closest finish in series history.

 “Big One on the Blvd.”: One of Alabama’s most spectacular parties returns on Friday with the popular driver parade and crazy fan competitions overseen by some of NASCAR’s biggest names.
 The line-up of outrageous events include:

-Quick Facts on Special Offers & Experiences
+Special Offers & Experiences

 Teachers & Educators Appreciation: Talladega recognizes and thanks educators and faculty members who work within our school districts to shape our youth into outstanding citizens.
 Those who work in the school system and qualify can save up to 30% off on various ticket options.

-The VIP Tailgate Experience in The Compound: The brand-new space for the ultimate tailgating experience.
+The VIP Tailgate Experience in The Compound: The space for the ultimate tailgating experience.
 Located just outside of the grandstands behind the start-finish line behind the gated Legends Village hospitality area.

 PARKING AND TRANSPORTATION